INFJakZda/GitHub-Repository-Info/README.md

 }
 ```

-You must customize the greeting with `owner` & `repository-name` parameters in the query string:
+You must customize the request with `owner` & `repository-name` parameters in the query string:

 ```
 http://localhost:8080/repositories/{owner}/{repository-name}